Heavenly jokes and a brush with a church bus

 “He’s as quiet as a Baptist at an orgy.”

-What happened next proves that God has a sense of humor.
+What happened next proves God has a sense of humor.

 Only an hour later, I was bicycling up a steep, windy, mountain road.
 Traffic was light, with only a few cars periodically passing.
-The air was unusually fresh and scenery spectacular, yet thoughts of my faux pas still lingered in the “guilt” part of my brain.
+The air was unusually fresh and scenery spectacular, yet thoughts of my recent faux pas still lingered in the guilt part of my brain.

-As I left the churchyard, I considered the irony.
-I wondered if God was reminding me that words, like a wide vehicle, should be used with caution and prudence, because each inflict its own type of suffering.
-I wondered whether, had I taken the time to edit the offending comment, would I have missed my brush with injury?
+As I left the church yard, I considered the irony.
+I wondered if God was reminding me that words, like a wide vehicle, should be used with caution and prudence because they can inflict their own type of suffering.
+I wondered whether, had I taken the time to edit the offending comment, I would have missed my brush with injury.

-Biff America can be seen on RSN television, heard on KOA and KYSL radio, and read in this and other fine newspapers.
+Biff America can be seen on RSN television, heard on KYSL radio, and read in this and other fine newspapers.
+While he always keeps his eyes on the road, occasionally, he looks heavenward.

 Support Local Journalism